akimd/vcsn/README.txt

 Overview
 ========

-Initiated by Jacques Sakarovitch in 2000, Vaucanson is a project developed by the `Télécom ParisTech`__ and the `EPITA Research and Development Laboratory (LRDE)`__.
+Vcsn is the result of a collaboration initiated by Jacques Sakarovitch in 2000 between `Télécom ParisTech`__ and the `EPITA Research and Development Laboratory (LRDE)`__.

 __ http://www.telecom-paristech.fr